 Ideally we all want a strong, steady level of energy all day long.

 Three moderately sized meals along with a couple of healthy snacks will maintain a constant level of energy in the body.

 The gentlest way to nourish our bodies is to give them high quality food as fuel on a regular basis so we do not cause unnecessary stress on the body.
 We want to avoid the swings up and down.
 This can be achieved by eating healthy food in healthy amounts.
 Even when it’s cold outside.

 We need to avoid refined sugar and caffeine and instead eat whole foods that are digested slowly, thereby releasing energy into the body slowly, gradually and steadily.
 The following is a list of complex carbohydrates that are advised to be a high percentage of your daily diet, including meals and snacks:

 These foods slowly release their energy into the body.

-Next month I’ll give you some more tips on how you can change your diet to one that enhances your overall health, well being and energy levels.
+Next time, I’ll give you some more tips on how you can change your diet to one that enhances your overall health, well being and energy levels.

 In the meantime, if you are ready to start living the life you have always wanted I will help you get started on a personalized wellness program.
 Consultations available in person or by phone.
 Email me at email@example.com for an appointment and let’s get started!
 Woohoo!!!